remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

 one row instead of many.

-I wrote a small benchmark which consists in inserting a million rows into an empty table (the database is lives only in memory):
+I wrote a small benchmark which consists in inserting a million rows into an empty table (the database lives only in memory):

 * `executemany`: **1.6** seconds
 * `execute`: 2.7 seconds